nghiango1/hello/java/singleton-parallel/README.md

 ## The problem

 You have only one object of this class avaiable for entire runtime.
-Until use want to make it lazy created and every other function start a race condition to create the object.
+Until you want to make it to be lazy initializtion and every other functions start a race condition to create the object.
+And you leave with two option

-- Better Init it in a single thread then
+- Better Init it in a single thread then (At a start of program, or whatever...)
-- Block everything until a thread finish changing Singleton object
+- Block everything until the first thread finish initializing/changing Singleton object

 But Singleton is the way to help with memory management, why?

-- If you not care about memory just please using all static property instead, it is way safer and done the same thing.
+- If you not care about memory, just please using all static property instead, it is way safer and done the same job.
 - By using singleton, we make sure that if it is the case that we don't need the object, only some static properties contain pointer is init and use in the system, instead a whole big chunk of memory already alocated at the start of the progam.

-So Init it in a single thread at start of the program should not be the case.
+So init it in a single thread at start of the program should not be the use case for Singleton.
 But after start program init, creating Singleton object in only one thread is easier said than done in multi-thread progam.

-This is a strict case that we want to do Singletion - Parallel - Lazy instance initiation
+This is a strict case that we want to do Singletion - Parallel - Lazy instance initialization

+> Also, we may want to modify our Singleton data after finish, but I'm not touching that here.

 ## What this aim for

-Java tool chain is really mature, so I want to know what Java developer environment give to developer to debug a progam
+Java tool chain is really mature, so I want to know what Java development tools/environment give to developer to debug a progam
-- DAP
-- LSP

 ## Implement

 ### Problematic code

-A example Singleton with counter on 3 thread output that without thread lock already create 2 instance
+A example Singleton without thread lock: on 3 thread, output said that we already create 2 instance

 ```
 Thread 0 is running